michalrus/interview/README.md

 1. Currently, the parties are not able to perform more than one verification concurrently (within *one* party).
 Easy to fix, but I don’t know if this is required and fixing would further complicate the code.

+## Ideas

+1. Getting rid of `Environment` and running each exchange in separate `akka.actor.FSM`s (children of `User`s and the `Broker`) would probably make the code much cleaner… and we’d be getting clean timeouts for free!

 ## Depending on scapi

 1. Update `scapiPath` in `build.sbt` to point to where you have installed scapi—if you already have it installed.
 If not, see below.